Chicago Prep Bowl

 The Chicago Prep Bowl is an annual contest played between American football teams representing the Chicago Catholic League and the Chicago Public League.
 For most of its history, it was played at Chicago's Soldier Field.
+The game, for decades, was promoted by the city's mayors.
+The 1937 edition was seen by a crowd of 120,000 spectators, regarded as the record attendance for a high school football game (and for decades, was unsurpassed in all of American football).
+For its first several decades, the game routinely attracted crowds numbering in the tens of thousands.
+Attendance declined significantly by the 1970s.
+In the decades after the 1970s, antendance frequently has been below 10,000, apart from a brief resurgence in attendance in the 1990s.
+From the 1960s onwards, the Catholic League teams have won the vast majority of games, with only a dozen games from then onwards having been won by Public League teams.

 History

 The game was first played in 1927.
 After a forfeit in 1928, it was not played again until 1933.
 It was the premier high school football event in Illinois until the IHSA formed the state championship football playoffs in 1974.
 The 1927 game between Mt.
 Carmel and Carl Schurz High School drew an estimated 50,000 fans; the largest crowd to see a prep football contest in American history up to that time.

 In subsequent years, larger crowds were drawn to the annual game.
 General admission tickets to the charity game were sold at all of the city's fire stations, and the city's firemen were encouraged to push the sales of tickets to the game (the proceeds of which went entirely to charity), and did so with great success.
 The 1937 game attracted a high school football record crowd as large as 120,000.
 It was not until the Battle at Bristol that any match of American football surpassed 120,000 (though a 1927 college football game between USC and Notre Dame at Soldier Field similarly had an unofficial attendance count of 120,000 –and before the Battle at Bristol was often cited as the most-attended American football game of all-time).

 The game was not played in either 1929 or 1930.
 In 1930, a Public League championship at Soldier Field effectively substituted for the inter-league matchup, with 20,000 spectators attending it.
 The game was made an official annual event in 1934 after receiving the backing of mayor Edward J. Kelly.
 In the years that immediately followed, the game was initially known as the "Mayor's Charity Game" and the "Kelly Bowl".
 The game took on the name "Prep Bowl" in 1947, with Kelly leaving office earlier that year having not sought reelection in the 1947 Chicago mayoral election.